Louisiana National Guardsman found dead in Baton Rouge parking lot

 BATON ROUGE - A National Guardsman was found dead in the parking lot of the Louisiana Department of Public Safety on Friday.

+The Suicide Prevention Hotline can be reached at 800-273-8255 or by clicking here

-The Louisiana National Guard said 41-year-old Staff Sgt.
-Jon Gaudette's death is under investigation by the Louisiana State Police.
+The Louisiana National Guard said the 41-year-old Staff Sgt was a Baton Rouge resident and enlisted in the U.S. Army in 2001, but joined the Louisiana National Guard in 2014, serving as an infantryman and combat engineer.

-The National Guard said Sgt.
-Gaudette's most recent assignment was with the LANG’s Task Force COVID, assisting with the testing and vaccinations for institutes of higher learning.
+The National Guard said the soldier's most recent assignment was with the LANG’s Task Force COVID, assisting with the testing and vaccinations for institutes of higher learning.

+National Guard soldiers have been deployed across southeast Louisiana to assist with storm recovery in the wake of Hurricane Ida.

 Trending News

-Note: This story was updated to not name the soldier.